mvdcamme/C-Judge/README.md

 	}
 }
 ```
 3. Make an `input.json` file setting the `resources` key to the correct path to the exercise testing path.

-As an example of `input.json` to test the testcases in `example_exercises/fact_complete` is:
+An example of `input.json` to test the testcases in `example_exercises/fact_complete` is:

 ```
 {